 New V-Conform Reinforced O-ring belts

-are Bi-Modulus (rubber reinforced with elastic "stretchy" nylon) so they provide greater tension than most solid polyurethane belts, letting you move heavier boxes, faster and with longer zones.
+are Bi-Modulus (rubber reinforced with elastic "stretchy" nylon) so they provide greater tension than solid polyurethane belts, letting you move heavier boxes, faster and with longer zones.

 Conforms to grooves:

-V-Conform belts have soft tiny ribs that conform to standard 3/16" roller grooves so they can replace round elastic belts, while providing as much grip and tension as two rib (2PJ) poly-v belts.
+V-Conform belts have soft tiny ribs that conform to standard 3/16" roller grooves so they can replace round elastic belts, while providing nearly as much grip and tension as two rib (2PJ) poly-v belts.

 Ultra High Tension = Finger Guards:

 Like poly-v belts, XLD O-rings and chains, V-Conform belt's tension is so high that they create pinch points that require finger guards (safety guards) where personnel work within reach of boxes on conveyors.
-Regardless of what Fenner claims, they are
+Regardless of what Fenner claims, they are "drop in replacements"

 No-Stretch belts stress MDRs: